-- Practical tasks: We understand how to deliver the very latest app-based learning, but this program is all about learning by doing.
+- Handy projects: We know all about app-based learning, but this is all about learning by doing.

 - STEM concepts: You can never be too young to start learning vital 21st century competencies.